NakaokaGabriel/nakaokagabriel/README.md

 ## Hi there 👋 My Name's Gabriel.

-- 🔭 I’m currently working on projects that's involves technologies how:
-- 🌱 I’m currently learning diversify technologies and a little bit of clouds
-- 👯 I’m looking to collaborate on projects with friends
+- 🔭 Working in new projects.
+- 🌱 Learning new technologies.
-- 🤔 I’m looking for help with money 💸 (Just kidding)
+- 🤔 Search for money?
+It can be mine!
-- 💬 Ask me about things that interest me
+- 💬 If you ask me, I'll try help you.
-- 📫 How to reach me: gabrielnakaoka_99@hotmail.com or +55 (11) 99536-1829
+- 📫 Reach on email: gabrielnakaoka_99@hotmail.com

 ## <b> Skills</b>